 The YWCA opened the first employment bureau in New York City.

-The first YWCA student association is established in Normal, Ill.
+The first YWCA student association is established in Normal, Illinois.

 The YWCA opened a low-cost summer “resort” for employed women in Philadelphia.

-- The YWCA Boston offered a course in calisthenics for young women at a time when women are considered too frail for exercise.
+- YWCA Boston offered a course in calisthenics for young women at a time when women are considered too frail for exercise.

-- The YWCA Chicago provides medical services at the homes of the sick, becoming the forerunner of the Visiting Nurses Association.
+- YWCA Chicago provides medical services at the homes of the sick, becoming the forerunner of the Visiting Nurses Association.

 The first African-American YWCA branch opened in Dayton, Ohio.

-The first YWCA for Native American women opened at the Haworth Institute in Chilocco, Okla.
+The first YWCA for Native American women opened at the Haworth Institute in Chilocco, Oklahoma.

-- The United States, England, Sweden, and Norway together created the World YWCA, which today operates in over 125 countries.
+- The United States, England, Sweden, and Norway together created World YWCA, which today operates in over 125 countries.

 - YWCA helped to establish Travelers’ Aid, a program created to protect women traveling to cities alone.